 Cultural murals (Celtic myths, Gaelic games, Gaelic music and dancing, flute bands from both sects) are less oppositional: they can function as positive expressions of one sect’s culture, especially when viewed by people internal to the sect, but when viewed by outsiders, they often function oppositionally when the culture of one sect is perceived as a threat by the other.

 Team sports serve (all over the world) as a proxy for battle between communities.
 In Northern Ireland, soccer is the only team sport of note played by large numbers from both sects, and the teams that are best on each side have sectarian as well as rivalrous roles.
 Thus, the pre-eminent Protestant team, south Belfast’s Linfield, is opposed to both Catholic-supported teams in general as well as to other Protestant teams, such as east Belfast’s Glentoran.
 There are different leagues in Northern Ireland and the Republic, and thus no chance that Catholic fans might back Linfield as the Belfast team in an all-Ireland cup final or in European competitions.
 Similarly, the two associations – the Irish Football Association and the Football Association Of Ireland (no, this is not a Monty Python joke) – are represented by two national teams: Northern Ireland and the Republic Of Ireland, respectively.
 Back at the club level, global media has allowed people to follow their favorite teams abroad.
-First to mind come the Glasgow teams Rangers and Celtic, which are supported along sectarian lines.
+First to mind come the Glasgow teams Rangers and Celtic, which are supported along sectarian lines, by Protestants and Catholics respectively.
 Teams from England and further afield might draw support from both Catholics and Protestants, but then … there are, with very few exceptions, no murals to these teams in both areas.
 Again, the rule seems to be: if it doesn’t identify us in opposition to them, it’s not worth putting on a wall.

 Individual sports provide little relief.
 Heroes are mostly claimed by their local (sectarian) areas, though boxer Carl Frampton is portrayed in both Tigers Bay and the city centre, and golfer Rory McIlroy can be found in (non-sectarian) south Belfast and the city centre.